 Note that this FAQ is focused on the ZERH national program requirements, while projects in California will follow California-specific program standards.
 All ZERH program requirements can be reviewed on the ZERH Program Requirements website.

 How much does a manufactured home certification cost?

 DOE does not charge a certification fee for Zero Energy Ready Home certification.
 As with the ENERGY STAR for Manufactured New Homes program, the certification processes were designed to fit seamlessly with HUD Code inspection processes.
 Additional certification inspections required for ENERGY STAR and Zero Energy Ready Home certification are conducted by EPA/DOE recognized Quality Assurance Providers (QAPs).
 Fees for these services are negotiated between the manufacturer and their QAP.

 How do DOE ZERH requirements for manufactured homes compare with ENERGY STAR?

 DOE Zero Energy Ready Home requirements for Manufactured Homes (ZERH MH V1) are based on the new ENERGY STAR for Manufactured New Homes Version 3 (ES MH V3) program requirements and certification process.
 Both programs were launched in December, 2022.
-ZERH MH V1 requirements were developed to be about 10% more stringent than ES MH V3, which were developed to be about 10% more energy efficient than the energy standard for manufactured homes, scheduled to go into effect in May 2023.
+ZERH MH V1 requirements were developed to be about 8% more stringent than ES MH V3.

 How much will it cost a manufacturer to build manufactured homes to DOE ZERH requirements?